pyfsi/coconut/coupling_components/solver_wrappers/fluent_alm/fluent_alm.md

 ## Known limitations

 * Currently, the solver wrapper supports only one yarn in a case.
-To allow for more actuator line objects in a single simulation, the UDF (*`alm_v2023R1.c`*) should be adapted (adding a dimension to the global variables in lines 50-60 and an additional outer for-loop around each walk through the actuator line object) as well as the removal of the check at lines 58-60 in the [solver wrapper](./alm_fluent.py).
+To allow for more actuator line objects in a single simulation, the UDF (*`alm.c`*) should be adapted (adding a dimension to the global variables in lines 50-60 and an additional outer for-loop around each walk through the actuator line object) as well as the removal of the check at lines 58-60 in the [solver wrapper](./fluent_alm.py).

-* Only 3D cases are supported, even though a majority of the [UDF](./alm_v2023R1.c) uses the built-in `ND_ND` to allow for both 2D and 3D cases, the velocity sampling currently relies on the assumption of a fully 3D case.
+* Only 3D cases are supported, even though a majority of the [UDF](./alm.c) uses the built-in `ND_ND` to allow for both 2D and 3D cases, the velocity sampling currently relies on the assumption of a fully 3D case.

-* The correlation between local relative Reynolds number, yarn orientation and aerodynamic forces is hardcoded in the [UDF](./alm_v2023R1.c) (function `initialize_force_coefficients` and lines 521 and 526 in the function `calculate_yarn_forces`) based on the correlations derived in Bral et al. [[2](#2)].
+* The correlation between local relative Reynolds number, yarn orientation and aerodynamic forces is hardcoded in the [UDF](./alm.c) (function `initialize_force_coefficients` and lines 521 and 526 in the function `calculate_yarn_forces`) based on the correlations derived in Bral et al. [[2](#2)].
 If one desires alternative relations, because e.g. another type of yarn is investigated, these lines of code should be adapted.

 * The aerodynamic forces that the yarn exerts on the flow are introduced in the flow domain by means of momentum source terms.
-These are defined automatically by CoCoNuT by means of the [journal file](./alm_v2023R1.jou), see line 72.
+These are defined automatically by CoCoNuT by means of the [journal file](./alm.jou), see line 72.
 However, this line of code is designed and tested specifically for the k-omega SST turbulence model.
 It is expected (but not tested) that this works for other two-equation turbulence models as well, but it definitely needs adaptation when using other turbulence models such as Spalart-Allmaras or the Reynolds Stress equation Model.

 ```scheme